 Hysterosalpingogram (HSG): This is a diagnostic test that uses dye and an X-ray to determine if the uterus is a normal shape and the fallopian tubes are open.

-Intrauterine insemination (IUI): A treatment that places sperm into the uterus to help with fertilization.
+Intrauterine insemination (IUI): A treatment that places sperm into the uterus.

-In vitro fertilization (IVF): A type of assisted reproduction that combines egg and sperm in a lab.
-If the egg fertilizes, the embryo is transferred into the uterus.
+In vitro fertilization (IVF): A type of assisted reproduction that combines egg and sperm in a lab to create an embryo.
+If the egg fertilizes, the embryo may be transferred into the uterus.

 Luteinizing hormone (LH): A hormone produced by the pituitary gland.
 Increasing levels of LH trigger ovulation (when the ovaries release a mature egg).

-Preconception genetic screening (PGS or PGT-A): A procedure often used during IVF treatment to choose embryos that do not have chromosomal abnormalities.
+Preconception genetic screening (PGS or PGT-A): A procedure often used during IVF treatment to choose embryos that have the correct chromosome number.

 Progesterone: A hormone that can determine if ovulation happened.